Skip to main content

 • replayability

-The game has been criticized for its lack of replayability, as it offers no alternative pathways or progression beyond the main story.
-Reviewers noted that the absence of features like a sandbox mode or post-story content significantly limits the game's charm and replay value.
-Overall, players feel that the game does not encourage repeated playthroughs.
+The game lacks significant replayability due to its linear structure, offering no alternative pathways or progression beyond the main story.
+Players express disappointment over the absence of features like a sandbox mode or post-story content that could enhance replay value, especially considering it is a free-to-play title.
+Overall, the consensus is that the game offers little incentive for repeated playthroughs.

-• “Replayability: no pathway other than main story, and no progression beyond main story either.”
+• “Replayability: there is no pathway other than the main story, and no progression beyond the main story either.”

 • “Final thoughts: I understand this is a free-to-play game, but the least that could have been done was to have a sandbox mode or after-story progression, something to increase the replayability.”